 In the two months since our previous update, the impacts of COVID-19 have become more evident in the countries where we work.
 Across Latin America, concerns are growing about the pandemic’s effects on rural communities, where reliable and effective health services are largely unavailable.
 We will continue to monitor the situation and will update this post with new information as we receive it.

-Though the pandemic is primarily a public health emergency, its effects ripple across all aspects of life – especially in food security.
+Though the pandemic is primarily a public health emergency, its effects are ripping through all aspects of life – especially food security.
 A recent report from the World Food Programme (WFP) projects that the number of people suffering from acute hunger around the world could double in 2020.

-The WFP’s report highlighted Guatemala as one of the most-affected countries in Central America.
-COVID-19 has the potential to exacerbate social inequality, climate change, and poverty that have placed nearly 18% of the population in a food crisis.
+The WFP’s report highlighted Guatemala as one of the most affected countries in Central America.
+COVID-19 may further exacerbate social inequality, climate change, and poverty that have placed nearly 18% of the population in a food crisis.

-It has also exposed flaws in a global food system over reliant on centralized, large-scale production and struggling with the consolidation of supply chains — and highlights the relevance of our work with coffee-farming families.
-Our focus on strategies that promote local food production is helping families weather crises like COVID-19, while improving their resilience and health.
+It has also exposed flaws in a global food system over reliant on centralized, large-scale production and struggles with the consolidation of supply chains — and highlights the importance of our work with coffee-farming families.
+Our focus on strategies that promote local food production is helping families weather crises like COVID-19 while improving their resilience and health.